Real Estate Services for Our Sellers in Downtown Phoenix, Central Phoenix and Metro-Phoenix

 - Paint faded window trim

 - Plant colorful flowers or group flower pots together

 HOME STAGING ADVICE

 Even before agents see the listing in Arizona Regional Multiple Listing Service (MLS), I do heavy marketing upfront.
-From letting your neighbors know (if you want me to) combined with getting the word out to buyers who are actively looking in your neighborhood, signage and a TON of social media, people will know that your home is about to go on the market and I’ll create a “buzz” of excitement.
-Several “coming soon” announcements will go out on all social media like Google+, Twitter, Facebook, LinkedIn, Pinterest and more.
+Letting your neighbors know (if you want me to) combined with getting the word out to buyers who are actively looking in your neighborhood is a good start.
+Then, with signage and a TON of social media, people will know that your home is about to go on the market.
+I’ll create a “buzz” of excitement.
+Several “coming soon” announcements will go out on all social media like Twitter, Facebook, LinkedIn, Pinterest and much more.